-The Henry M. Jackson Foundation, or HJF, is the licensing arm of the United States military and it conducts research and manages clinical trials.
+The Henry M. Jackson Foundation, or HJF, out-licenses technology of the United States military and it conducts research and manages clinical trials.
 We entered into an exclusive license agreement with HJF pursuant to which we have been granted an exclusive worldwide license to GP2.
-The GP2 issued patents provide protection through 2026-2032 in major markets such as the U.S., Europe, Japan, Australia, and Canada, with ongoing prosecution in emerging markets.
-We plan to register GP2 as a Biologic, subject to 10-12 years data exclusivity in the U.S. upon receiving marketing approval.
+The GP2 issued patents provide protection ranging from 2026 through 2032 in major markets such as the U.S., Europe, Japan, Australia, and Canada, with ongoing prosecution in other markets.
+We plan to register GP2 as a biologic, which may be subject to 10-12 years market exclusivity in the U.S. upon receiving marketing approval.